 People who have known me as a teenager could tell you that I wasn’t always the most “in shape” kid on the block.
-Sure I had a shape…kind of like a sphere.
-Not exactly what I wanted.
+Sure, I had a shape…kind of like a sphere.
+Which wasn’t exactly what I was going for.

 I was a junior in high school when I finally did something about it.
 I joined the cross country team, trained for a marathon, changed my diet, and ended up losing 50 pounds.
 I may write more posts in the future on fitness and how to make/achieve goals, but today I wanted to talk a little about my self image.

 See, it’s been 11 years since I lost the weight and I still think of myself as the fat younger brother.

 It’s not like anybody ever made fun of me, and anytime I would call myself fat my family would deny it.
 It may not have even registered to most people that I was overweight.
 When people saw me they probably just saw “Denver.”

 But inside our heads I feel we all have a picture of what we look like.
 It affects how we act, who we surround ourselves with, activities we get involved in, and the way we treat ourselves.